 Current Key Stage 4

 All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PSHCE) on five collapsed curriculum days throughout the year.
 At Key Stage 4 this includes elements of Religious Education.
 PSHCE is also threaded into the tutor and assembly programme taught throughout the academic year.

 Meaningful homework will be set to reinforce learning and promote independence.
-This might be set weekly, fortnightly, depending on how to best enhance learning at that point in the curriculum.
-We have a flexible approach to homework in as much as we don’t enforce a rigid timetable, so as to avoid the risk of homework just being set for the sake of it.
+This might be set weekly or fortnightly, depending on how to best enhance learning at that point in the curriculum.
+We have a flexible approach to homework in as much as we don’t enforce a rigid timetable, to avoid the risk of homework just being set for the sake of it.
 Students will always engage more fully when they see there is a clear purpose.
-We believe in quality not quantity, so there won’t be a discernible increase at Key Stage Four – instead the work will be more focused towards curriculum understanding and GCSE exam preparation.
+We believe in quality not quantity, so there won’t be a discernible increase at Key Stage 4, instead the work will be more focused towards curriculum understanding and GCSE exam preparation.
 This is to allow time for more intense revision or preparation periods at various ‘hotspots’ in the GCSE courses.

-We will offer variety in the types of homework set, in order to capture different approaches to learning but it will come within the remit of either Reading, Recall or Revision.
+We will offer variety in the types of homework set, to capture different approaches to learning but it will come within the remit of either Reading, Recall or Revision.
 Reading homeworks are aimed at enhancing comprehension skills, developing a curiosity about the world around us and embedding research skills and critical thinking.
 Recall homeworks are small chunks of learning that are used to increase the retention of knowledge and skills that can then be further developed within the classroom.
 Revision homeworks are to prepare the students for assessments and develop strategies for independent learning.

 We undertake a Curriculum Review on an annual basis that considers Government legislation and the views of students, parents, the Governing Body and staff.